Quantized Hall drift in a frequency-encoded photonic Chern insulator: Theoretical framework

 Going into reciprocal space and using the definition of a Dirac comb to simplify the expression, this becomes:

 This can also be expressed in matrix form as:

 Importantly, we can rewrite $h_{NNN}(\kk)$ as:

 where we have used the normalization condition $U^2+V^2=1$.
-This Hamiltonian, involving the linear combination of a component proportional to the identity matrix and a $\kk$-dependent $\sigma_z$ component, is as expected in the Haldane model.
-We further see that any phase $\phi_h$ corresponding to a location in the topological phase diagram can be obtained experimentally, provided that $U\neq V$.
-By linearity, adding the contributions of $h_{NN}(\kk)$ and $h_{NNN}(\kk)$ in a regime where $U^2 \gg V^2$ yields the desired, complete Haldane Hamiltonian.
+This Hamiltonian involves the linear combination of a component proportional to the identity matrix and a $\kk$-dependent $\sigma_z$ component, as expected in the conventional Haldane model.
+We further see that any phase $\phi_h$ in the topological phase diagram presented in Fig.~1 (b) of the main text can be implemented experimentally, provided that $U\neq V$.
+Namely, we have that

+where the topological phase that we probe with respect to the modulation phase on the NNN coupling terms is determined by the ratio U/V. By linearity, adding the contributions of $h_{NN}(\kk)$ and $h_{NNN}(\kk)$ yields the desired, complete Haldane-like Hamiltonian.

+Experimentally, we therefore need to work in a regime where $U^2 \gg V^2$ or $V^2\gg U^2$ in order to have non-negligible NNN couplings, but where the ratio $U/V$ is not too extreme so that NN couplings remain appreciable.